vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

    Vipps eCom API with "direct capture", possibly integrated with the POS.
 4. A physical store where customers can buy physical books by scanning a QR code in the window, and have the physical book delivered by mail:
-   Vipps eCom API with "reserve capture", since you can not capture the payment before the book is shipped.
+   Vipps eCom API with "reserve capture", since you cannot capture the payment before the book is shipped.

 The regulatory requirements are different for different types of purchases.
 One major difference is if the cardholder is physically present and